Aloe vera, a plant renowned for its medicinal and therapeutic properties, has been celebrated for centuries in several cultures of the world.

 Secondary Benefits: As such, these compounds help stimulate mucus secretion, increase intestinal water content, and promote intestinal peristalsis.

 Primary Benefits: Aloe vera juice plays a significant role in protecting the body from oxidative stress.
-By reducing cell-damaging processes during stressful conditions, it minimises biochemical and physiological changes.
+By reducing cell-damaging processes during stressful conditions, it minimizes biochemical and physiological changes.

 Secondary Benefits: Aloe vera also contains antioxidants that help regulate oxidative reactions, both through the body’s natural mechanisms and dietary intake.